EntropyGuru/OpenShiftWorkshop/README.md

 If you have a Red Hat subscription and would like to deploy an OpenShift Container Platform (formerly OpenShift Enterprise) cluster, please visit: https://github.com/Microsoft/openshift-container-platform

-## READ the instructions in its entirety before deploying!

-Additional documentation for deploying OpenShift in Azure can be found here: https://docs.microsoft.com/en-us/azure/virtual-machines/linux/openshift-get-started

-This template deploys multiple VMs and requires some pre-work before you can successfully deploy the OpenShift Cluster.
-If you don't get the pre-work done correctly, you will most likely fail to deploy the cluster using this template.
-Please read the instructions completely before you proceed.

 ## Prerequisites

 ### Generate SSH Keys